thewca/wca-regulations/wca-regulations_2012.md

     - A2b) A scrambler scrambles the puzzle according to the regulations in Article 4.
     - A2c) After the scrambler starts the scramble, the competitor must not see the puzzle until the the inspection phase begins.
     - A2d) When taking a puzzle from the scrambler, the judge shall briefly inspect the puzzle to ensure thorough scrambling of said puzzle.
 The judge shall raise any concerns with the scrambler, who shall then conduct a detailed check.
 [NOTE BY LUCAS: "Should"?]
-    - A2e) The judge shall place the puzzle onto the mat in a random orientation and shall cover it completely.
+    - A2e) The judge shall place the puzzle onto the mat in an arbitrary orientation and shall cover it completely.
 The competitor must not request a specific orientation.
 Penalty: 2 seconds.
-[NOTE BY SARAH: is the last sentence (and the penalty clause) necessary?]
+[NOTE: I still don't understand the penalty.
+If someone asks "Am I allowed to request an orientation?", that shouldn't merit a penalty.
+If they try to insist obnoxiously, that's a separate problem.
+Are we concerned that this rule might get overlooked and some competitions would allow competitors to request an orientation?
+Whatever the reason, when exactyl to give the penalty and why should be justified in a Guideline.]
-- A3) Inspection
+- A3) Inspection [NOTE: This section is written as "X happens" instead of "X shall happen".]
     - A3a) The competitor may inspect the puzzle before beginning each solve.
     - A3a1) The competitor is allotted a maximum of 15 seconds to inspect the puzzle and start the solve.
     - A3b) Before the competitor begins inspecting, the judge shall reset the timer and, where applicable, the stopwatch.
+[NOTE: Out of order with A3a).]
-    - A3b1) The competitor must be ready to begin the attempt within one minute.
+    - A3b1) The competitor must be ready to begin the attempt within one minute of being called.
 When the judge believes the competitor is ready, he asks 'READY?'
+[NOTE: What if the competitor is not ready after one minute?
+What if a competitor takes 30 seconds during a time-starved competition?]
     - A3b2) When the competitor confirms his readiness, the judge uncovers the puzzle.
 If the attempt requires a stopwatch, the judge starts it at the same time.
     - A3c) The competitor may pick up the puzzle during inspection.
     - A3c1) The competitor must not apply moves during inspection.
 Penalty: disqualification of the solve.
     - A3c2) If the pieces of the puzzle are not fully aligned, then the competitor may align the faces, as long as stays within the limits within the limits described in 10f).
 [NOTE BY LUCAS: Are we concerned that this allows *mis*aligning the faces?
 I can imagine someone insisting that they should be allowed to misalign the sides so that they can begin with a special finger trick.]
     - A3c3) The competitor may reset the timer before he starts the solve.
+[NOTE: Consistency]
     - A3d) At the end of the inspection, the competitor must place the puzzle on the mat, in any the orientation and position.
+[NOTE: Typo?]
     - A3d1) The puzzle must not rest on the timer unit of the Stackmat.
 Penalty : 2 seconds.
     - A3d2) When 8 seconds of inspection have elapsed, the judge calls '8 seconds'.
     - A3d3) When 12 seconds of inspection have elapsed, the judge calls 'GO', and the competitor shall begin the solve.